hdShang/arxiv-daily/docs/cs-RO/2025-08-19/papers/250813901v1-multimodal-data-storage-and-retrieval-for-embodied-ai-a-survey.md

 ---
 layout: default
-title: Multimodal Data Storage and Retrieval for Embodied AI: A Survey
+title: "Multimodal Data Storage and Retrieval for Embodied AI: A Survey"
 ---

 # Multimodal Data Storage and Retrieval for Embodied AI: A Survey